tflander/phonebooth-esp-idf/docs/creating-tests.md

 ## Commands to run the test

-We need to create an executable to run the test
+We need to create an executable to run the test.
+The default esp32 build environment includes all of the microcontroller-specific libraries and builds with the esp32-specific compiler.
+We want to run the tests on our local workstation, so we need to build with the compiler for our workstation, and replace the esp32-specific libraries with our mock implementations.

+To do that we'll create a separate folder, which we're calling `tdd`,  and building with the specific TDD flag.

 ``` bash
 $ mkdir tdd